 On February 28, 2023, the Company initiated an internal reorganization plan which is intended to enhance efficiency and reduce operating expenses.
-The reorganization plan includes a reduction of the Company's current total global workforce by approximately 14 percent.
-The Company expects to substantially complete the personnel reduction by the end of the second quarter of fiscal year 2023, but the timing of certain reductions will vary based on job function and location, including local legal requirements.
+The reorganization plan included a reduction of the Company's total global employee headcount by approximately 14 percent, which was substantially completed by the end of the second quarter of fiscal year 2023.

-The Company incurred \$2.5 million of costs related to the internal reorganization plan and estimates that it will incur approximately \$4.0 million in total charges in connection with the plan.
-These charges primarily relate to employee transition, severance payments, employee benefits, stock-based compensation, and lease termination costs which is included within "Restructuring and related" within the Condensed Consolidated Statements of Operations.
+The Company incurred \$3.2 million of costs related to the internal reorganization plan and estimates that it will incur approximately \$.5 million in total charges in connection with the plan.
+These charges primarily relate to employee transition, severance payments, employee benefits, stock-based compensation, and lease termination costs which are included within "Restructuring and related" within the Condensed Consolidated Statements of Operations.